thektan/grid/README.md

-# grid
+# Grid
-A basic responsive grid
+A basic responsive grid.